Python-Markdown/markdown/docs/contributing.md

 #### Release Notes

-Any commit/PR which changes the behavior of the Markdown library in any way must include an entry in the release notes.
+Any commit/pull request which changes the behavior of the Markdown library in any way must include an entry in the release notes.
 If a change only alters the documentation or tooling for the project, then an entry in the release notes is not necessary.
 The release notes can be found at `docs/change_log`.

 Each release must have an entry in `docs/change_log/index.md` which follows the format of the existing entries.
-Each entry should include a reference to the relevant Issue or PR in the format `#123` (where `123` is the issue number).
-A MAJOR release (`X.0.0`) and a MINOR release (`X.X.0`) should only include a single in `docs/change_log/index.md` which links to a full document outlining all changes included in the release.
-However, a PATCH release (X.X.X) should simply a list of single line entries summarizing each change directly in the file `docs/change_log/index.md` (see [Versions](#versions) for an explanation of MAJOR, MINOR, and PATCH releases).
+A MAJOR release (`X.0.0`) and a MINOR release (`X.X.0`) should only include a single line in `docs/change_log/index.md` which links to a full document outlining all changes included in the release.
+However, a PATCH release (X.X.X) should include a list of single line entries summarizing each change directly in the file `docs/change_log/index.md` (see [Versions](#versions) for an explanation of MAJOR, MINOR, and PATCH releases).
+The description of each change should include a reference to the relevant GitHub issue in the format `#123` (where `123` is the issue number).

+Prior to a version being released, the text `*under development*` should be used as a placeholder for the release date.
+That text will be replaced with the release date as part of the [release process](#release-process).

-If a change is the first since the last release, then the appropriate entries and/or files may need to be created and included in a PR.
-A PR should not alter an entry for an existing version which has already been released, unless it is editing an error in the release notes for that version, or is otherwise expressly deemed appropriate by the project maintainers.
+If a change is the first since the last release, then the appropriate entries and/or files may need to be created and included in a pull request.
+A pull request should not alter an entry for an existing version which has already been released, unless it is editing an error in the release notes for that version, or is otherwise expressly deemed appropriate by the project maintainers.

 ### Commit Message Style Guide